abayomipopoola/abayomipopoola/src/content/blog/payment-systems-and-the-emerging-economy-pt-2/index.md

 According to the World Bank, financial inclusion is a key enabler in reducing poverty and boosting prosperity.

-About 1.4 billion adults worldwide still don't have access to a bank account <a href="https://www.worldbank.org/en/publication/globalfindex" target="_blank" class="read-more">_(World Bank, 2021 Global Findex)_</a>.
+By 2024, 79% of adults globally had an account at a bank, mobile-money provider, or similar institution—up from 74% in 2021.
+Yet roughly 1.3 billion adults remain unbanked, still cut off from the formal financial system <a href="https://www.worldbank.org/en/publication/globalfindex" target="_blank" class="read-more">_(World Bank, 2025 Global Findex)_</a>.

 ![Unbanked populace data](./unbanked_data.jpg)